MicrosoftDocs/dataexplorer-docs/data-explorer/sample-app-generator-one-click.md

 ---
-title: Use the sample app generator to ingest and query data in Azure Data Explorer.
+title: Use the sample app generator to ingest and query data in Azure Data Explorer
 description: Overview of using the sample app generator to create the code to ingest and query your data in your preferred programming language. ms.reviewer: talzamir ms.topic: how-to